Elerphore/laravel-test-assigment/README.md

 http://luny-un.ru/crud // crud view
 ````

+In case if you're wondering how can you get the token, in that case you can reach my telegram bot I wrote for this thing: https://t.me/LARAVEL_TEST_ASSIGMENT_BOT

 # NGINX
 No need for you to deploy it, but still, here some nginx configs of mine.